 This gift of new life brings its own set of potential complications and requires lifelong medications to prevent rejection.
 Liver transplantation is considered for people in situations such as these:

 The Tulane Liver Disease Management Program at Tulane Transplant Institute provides physicians and their patients with an effective approach to diagnosis and treatment of early stage liver dysfunction and/or failure.
-Our comprehensive approach to diagnosis and treatment of liver disease, both adult and pediatric, provides a full spectrum of services in a holistic setting.
+Our comprehensive approach to diagnosis and treatment of liver disease, provides a full spectrum of services in a holistic setting.
 Our team approach to treatment works effectively across scientific and clinical disciplines to produce optimum treatment outcomes.